 - Harvesting mint- When is the ideal time to pick mint?

-Mint is a cool season herb.
-It prefers cooler temperatures, so provide shade.
+Mint is a perennial cool season herb.
+It prefers cooler temperatures, so they do enjoy afternoon shade.
 Mint can grow one to two feet in height.
 It spreads rapidly and can quickly take over a garden if it is allowed to.
 If planting more than one plant provide at least 18 inches between plants.

-Mint can be transplanted to your Phoenix garden in the months of February, March, April and October.
+Mint can be transplanted to your Phoenix garden or in gardening zone 9b in the months of February, March, April and October.

 Seeds should be sown under 1/4 inch of soil and started indoors.
 Seedlings will start to sprout in two to three weeks.